krnithishkumar/krnithishkumar/README.md

 ## Hi there, I'm Nithishkumar K R 👋

-### 👩‍💻 &nbsp;About Me
+### 👨‍💻 &nbsp;About Me

-💻 &nbsp;A passionate software engineer who is willing to solve the real world problems where more users can get benefited.\
+💻 &nbsp; A passionate software engineer who is willing to solve real-world problems where more users can benefit.\
-💼 &nbsp;Currently working as Cloud Developer in [Aruba-HPE](https://www.arubanetworks.com/) | former Research Engineer in [BUDDI.AI](https://buddi.ai) \
+💼 &nbsp; Currently working as Cloud Developer in [Aruba-HPE](https://www.arubanetworks.com/) | former Research Engineer in [BUDDI.AI](https://buddi.ai) \
-💡 &nbsp; I have 3+ years experience in developing enterprise web applications and carried out research work on ASR technologies.
+💡 &nbsp; I have 3+ years of experience developing enterprise web applications and carried out research on ASR technologies.

 ### 🤝 &nbsp;Connect with me: